samratashok/Kautilya/README.md

 to install all the required gems.
 #####Contributing
+If you code in Ruby, you can contribute by helping in rebuilding UI of Kautilya.
+I am trying to make it an interactive shell based tool unlike the current menus based UI.

 I am always looking for contributors to Kautilya.
 Please submit requests or drop me email.

 #####Blog Posts